 Staph infections - self-care at home

-Staphylococcus infections - self-care at home; Methicillin-resistant staphylococcus aureus infections - self-care at home; MRSA infections - self-care at home
+Staphylococcus infections - self-care at home; Methicillin-resistant Staphylococcus aureus infections - self-care at home; MRSA infections - self-care at home

 How Does Staph Spread?

 Many healthy people normally have staph on their skin, in their noses, or other body areas.
 Most of the time, the germ does not cause an infection or symptoms.
 This is called being colonized with staph.
-These persons are known as carriers.
+These people are known as carriers.
 They can spread staph to others.
 Some people colonized by staph develop an actual staph infection that makes them sick.

 Most staph germs are spread by skin-to-skin contact.
 They can also be spread when you touch something that has the staph germ on it, such as clothing or a towel.
 Staph germs can then enter a break in the skin, such as cuts, scratches, or pimples.
 Usually the infection is minor and stays in the skin.
 But the infection can spread deeper and affect the blood, bones, or joints.
 Organs such as the lungs, heart, or brain can also be affected.
-Serious cases can be life-threatening.
+Serious cases can be life threatening.

 What are the Risk Factors for Staph Infection?

 You are more likely to get a staph infection if you: